How to Record a Live Stream – Everything You Need to Know in 2025

 4. What is the difference between recording with streaming software and a hardware encoder?

-Whether it’s international sports, on-demand shows, or interactive video through a web camera, recording your live streams is tremendously valuable.
+Whether it’s international sports, on-demand shows, or interactive video through a web camera, recording live streams is tremendously valuable.
 Live video recordings help you strengthen viewer engagement, reach new audiences, and increase revenue from more views.

 How well you can record will largely depend on your streaming software.
 That’s why using a professional live-streaming platform like Dacast is a great idea.
 Dacast will help you record your live streams in the best quality.
 It also offers a ton of useful features, such as video monetization, so you can capitalize on your recordings and increase your revenue.